GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 6. **Continuous Testing**

-In Agile testing is not a phase it’s an activity.
+Agile testing is not a phase it’s an activity.
 Testing starts from the very beginning even before the development starts.
-In order to have a smooth ride during the sprint the stories in the backlog should have been elaborated during the story grooming sessions.
+In order to have a smooth ride during the sprint, the stories in the backlog should have been elaborated during the story grooming sessions.
 This means the Quality Assurance Engineer should collaborate with the team to learn the details of the story and then help write good acceptance criteria.

 Providing early feedback to developers is crucial and challenging for testers.
 As testers not only we have to make sure that the new feature works as specified according to its acceptance criteria, we have to also make sure that the new code hasn’t broken existing functionality.

 <img src="https://media.giphy.com/media/7MZ0v9KynmiSA/giphy.gif" width="200" height="200" />

-To overcome this challenge following steps can be followed
+To overcome this challenge, following steps can be followed

 * Ensure each story has adequate acceptance criteria and that the context of the story is well understood by everyone before starting work on development.